Apnea Hypopnea Index (AHI)

 Treatment options vary according to sleep apnea severity.
 Knowing your AHI will allow our healthcare specialists to determine the best therapy for your condition.

-Mild apnea, is often treated with life style modifications.
+Mild apnea is often treated with lifestyle modifications.
 When symptoms indicative of decreased quality of life or systemic health issues are also present, additional therapies such as CPAP can be offered.

-Moderate and severe apnea, can be treated by the following: CPAP machine or another mode.
+Moderate and severe apnea can be treated by the following: CPAP machine or another mode.

 Mandibular Advancement Device (MAO / MAD)